lottie/lottie-spec/docs/specs/composition.md

 ### Versioning Guidelines

-Tools implementing the Lottie specification SHOULD consider the following
+The Lottie specification version number uses a semantic versioning system, tools implementing the specification SHOULD consider the following
 guidelines:

-* Major version updates MAY contain breaking changes that are not compatible with previous versions of the specification.
+* Major version signal the possibility of breaking changes that are not compatible with previous versions of the specification.
-* Minor version updates typically add new functionality and SHOULD NOT contain breaking changes.
+* Minor version updates typically add new functionality but do not contain breaking changes for existing features.
-* Patch version updates typically make minor changes or clarifiactions to already existing functionality.
+* Patch version updates typically make minor changes or clarifications to already existing functionality.

 #### Authoring Tools